-As a new recurring feature on Jewelry Making Daily, I'm going to share with you some of the amazing and talented jewelry designers that I am so fortunate to meet.
+We love to share with you some of the amazing and talented jewelry designers that we’re so fortunate to meet.
 First up is Kim Edwards of Lone Tree Studio.
-Since I first met her at Bead Fest Philly last August, I've been waiting for just the right time to share her amazing lampwork glass chain maille creations with you.
+Since I first met her at Bead Fest Philly last August, I’ve been waiting for just the right time to share her amazing lampwork glass chain maille jewelry creations with you.

 Kim: I’ve always been fairly creative (I come from a creative family, so I had early encouragement), but I was a perennial medium hopper for most of my life.
 You’ve seen us, the ones that try crocheting for six months and then take up cross stitching, followed by paper arts, etc. Then I took my first lampworking class in 2004 and fell madly in love.
 That’s been my focus since then . . . though in the last year I’ve taken both a pottery class and a coppersmithing class and really enjoyed those.
 (And now I’m trying to figure out how to fit a wheel and an anvil in my studio.)

 JMD: What inspires you for all of those crafts?

 Kim: For things like color and design, pretty much everything does–books, clothing, nature, etc.–but my absolute favorite source of inspiration is the “what if” question.
 “What if I attach this glass loop thing to this other glass loop thing?”
 “Hmm, ok, what if I attach the loop things in a chain maille weave?
 Or make a glass headpin?
 Or . . . ?”

 JMD: How do you corral all those ideas?
 Do you keep a sketchbook?